DerBejijing/mc-google-lang/README.md

 - [ ] Google messes with my way of preventing "%s" from being translated...
 - [ ] Parse entire file afterwards and fix obvious issues

+## Demo

+The language file supplied in the resourrce pack folder was generated using this path: "fr ch-zn la ru fr".
+Choosing french as the first language turned out to be funny as the english word "chat" means "cat" in french so that caused some weirdness...
 Some of my personal favorites for the german translation:
 | Original | Translated | Translated to english |
 | --- | :-: | --: |